 A landlord is responsible for ensuring that all vital processes are in functioning order.
 This includes, but is not limited to:

 - Central Air Conditioning (If Applicable)

 - Appliances that Have Been Supplied by the Landlord

 This requirement is not for the landlord to actually supply the utility to the tenant.
 It is just to make sure the systems to supply them are in good and functioning order.
 Whether the utilities, such as heat and electricity, are included in the price of the rental and thus the responsibility of the landlord, is a separate issue that should be spelled out in the lease agreement.

 Provide Trash Receptacles

 Landlords are required to provide the appropriate garbage cans or recycling bins for debris.
 These bins should be equipped for storing the trash until it is time for removal.

-The size of the bins and number of bins must be appropriate for the size of the rental property.
+The size of the bins and the number of bins must be appropriate for the size of the rental property.
 For example, one trash bin for a 20 unit building is not going to cut it.
-The landlord is also responsible for the removal of this trash, whether it be taking it out him or herself or arranging for someone else to do so.
+The landlord is also responsible for the removal of this trash, whether it be taking it out themselves or arranging for someone else to do so.